- Semi Precious - G to O

 Beautiful Natural Loose Faceted Semi Precious Gemstones at AfricaGems - Gems from Garnets to Black Onyx Faceted Gemstones in Stock

-This Beautiful Emerald Like Genuine Tsavorite Gemstone Displays A Vivid Rich Grass Green Color with Excellent Clarity, Cut And Life.
-A Very Beautiful Stone In A Hard To Find Shape, Very Bright And Lively With Very Attractive Proportions And Outline.
+This Genuine Morganite Gemstone Displays A Vivid Medium Pinky Peach, Excellent Clarity, Cut And Life.
+A Very Pretty Stone In A Calibrated Size, In A Highly Sought After Shade Of Color, Very Bright And Lively.

 Note The Very Facets That Create The Beautiful Sparkle In A Gemstone May Create Optical Illusion White Or Dark/Black Spots And Areas Or Uneven Coloring When A Gemstone Is Photographed.
 Single Dimension Photographs Can Not Accurately Display The True Beauty And Life In A Gemstone.
 Gemstones Must Be Seen In Person To Be Appreciated.